Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEClient.rst

 NA

-.. note :: The user callback function will be called after the remote device has
-    disconnected, before the characteristics, services and client associated with the remote device are deleted.

-    “BLEClient.h” must be included to use the class function.
+.. note :: The user callback function will be called after the remote device has disconnected, before the characteristics, services and client associated with the remote device are deleted.
+"BLEClient.h" must be included to use the class function.